raminesfahani/go-arcade/README.md

         └── ci.yml     # GitHub Actions CI configuration
 ```

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Code of Conduct

 We are committed to providing a welcoming and inspiring community.
-Please read our [CODE_OF_CONDUCT.md](CODE OF CONDUCT).
+Please read our [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING) for guidelines on:
+Please see [CONTRIBUTING](CONTRIBUTING.md) for guidelines on:

 - Reporting bugs
 - Suggesting enhancements